Beauty x 3:

 Beauty is an only child.
 Her name is not Beauty, it is Rosalind, Rose for short.
 Her father was not a merchant, but a professor at the University of Chicago.
 Rose is a graduate student working towards her Ph.D.
 Her father lost his fortune some years earlier and Rose had been making shift with their straightened circumstances ever since.
 As the story opens, her father is has just died, his income ended with him and she is now destitute.
 It is autumn, 1905.

 The Beast, Jason Cameron, is a magician.
-For this particular series (Lackey has since produced a collection of other retellings of fairy tales which are referred to as her ‘Elemental Magician’s series’.
+For this particular series (Lackey has since produced a series of other retellings of fairy tales which are referred to as her ‘Elemental Magician’s series’.
 This book however, for some reason is usually not included in a listing of them.
-Since some of the collections’ internal paradigms were later changed, I think this one may have been a false start), Lackey has adopted the interpretation of magick working in accordance with the four elements.
+Since some of the collections’ internal paradigms were later changed, as I say, I think this one may have been a false start), Lackey has adopted the interpretation of magick working in accordance with the four elements.
 In most people these elements are sufficiently mixed that none predominates, but when there is an imbalance, the individual possess a magickal nature and can learn mastery of his or her own predominating element.

 Cameron is a Firemaster.
 Out of hubris he attempted a magic which was not of his own element, and it went perilously wrong.
 He has trapped himself in a botched spell which has left him physically half man and half wolf.
 With paws he is unable to write, and his wolf’s eyes can no longer make out the cramped, handwritten text of his grimoires and other books of the arcane arts which he is studying in order to try to find a method of reversing the spell.
 He has retired to a mansion on his own private spur line south of San Francisco (in public life he is an obscenely wealthy railroad baron).
 He has also dismissed his human servants and is currently served only by salamanders and his secretary/apprentice, a handsome but vicious young man who has proved to be too lazy and undisciplined to learn what is needed in order to further his own magickal education.

 The Beast has had his salamanders searching for young women whose education would enable one to read his books to him and help him in his research.
-(He prefers the idea of a woman assistant since he believes that a woman would be less likely to prove a danger to him.)
+(He prefers the idea of a female assistant since he believes that a woman would be less likely to prove a danger to him.)
 Of the handful of candidates which the salamanders have located, Rose’s qualifications come closest to his needs.
 He sends a letter, by salamander, to her mentor at the university asking him for assistance in finding a tutor for a pair of imaginary children.
 The qualifications requested are of course Rose’s.
 The deal is sweetened by promises of a very good salary, and occasional holidays into the city for cultural events.
 A railroad ticket is included.
 Rose, of course, cannot afford to refuse and sets off for San Francisco.

 As soon as possible after her arrival at the mansion, Rose is informed of the deceit.
 There are no children, her employer has been injured in an accident and is no longer able to do his own research, that is to be her job.
 Since he is also disfigured, she will read his research materials to him through a speaking tube.
 They will not meet face to face – oh, and she may find some of the things he asks her to read rather... peculiar.
 Her salary and the other perks mentioned in his offer remain the same, and, in addition he will have the catalogs from the booksellers in the city conveyed to her so she may order whatever she may require for her own research.
 Rose who has few options, considers the changed agenda and agrees.